ShaileshSridhar2403/Human-Activity-Extractor/README.md

 The source video for the above demo gif was taken from the public [DCSASS dataset](https://www.kaggle.com/mateohervas/dcsass-dataset)

-The above demo video was taken from a public online dataset

 ## Requirements
 * First, activate your Python 3.7 virtual env.
 Then: